All Episodes

 Hi, Dr. Coleman.

-And during the courses that I had to take to be an animal handler, I was informed that there are 10 times, a wild monkey is 10 times stronger than a man.
+And during the courses that I had to take to be an animal handler, I was informed that they're ten times, a wild monkey is ten times stronger than a man.

 Now, a lot of these monkeys would weigh about 25 pounds and that makes them about a 250 pound strong person.

-And when I tried taking him out of the cage with double thick leather gloves it was it was shown to me by the by a 25 pound monkey how very strong they can be.
+And when I tried taking them out of the cage with double thick leather gloves, it was showed to me by a 25-pound monkey how very strong they can be.

-During these tests they would have they would have their canine teeth removed because they had a tendency to bite.
+During these tests, they would have their canine teeth removed because they had a tendency to bite.

 They were from the wild.

-And they didn't take a little like the research work.
+And they didn't particularly like the research work.

-The point that I'm getting to I go along with what you say about capturing, or if you're going to shoot one of these things, shoot it with a knockout dart, an immobilizing compound of some kind.
+The point to them getting to is that I go along with what you say about capturing or if you're going to shoot one of these things, shoot it with a knockout, an immobilizing compound of some kind.

 I bet it doesn't.